ckolluru/3D-MUSE-acquire/README.md

 Setting up the software
 ------------

-Install python 3.11 from Microsoft Store https://www.microsoft.com/store/productid/9NRWMJP3717K?ocid=pdpshare
+Install python 3.11 from Microsoft Store
+https://www.microsoft.com/store/productid/9NRWMJP3717K?ocid=pdpshare

 Install Visual Studio Code
 https://code.visualstudio.com/

-Download a zip of this repository https://github.com/ckolluru/3D-MUSE-acquire/archive/refs/heads/master.zip
+Download a zip of this repository
+https://github.com/ckolluru/3D-MUSE-acquire/archive/refs/heads/master.zip

 Unzip the contents of this zip file and move it to a suitable folder location

 Open Visual Studio Code

-Click on the extensions button on the left, search for python and install the extension VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=ms-python.python This is not an python interpreter, this just allows visual studio to format and display python code properly
+Click on the extensions button on the left, search for python and install the extension
+VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=ms-python.python This is not a python interpreter, this just allows visual studio to format and display python code properly

 Set the default terminal profile
 Press Ctrl + Shift + P
 Search for Terminal: Select Default Profile
 Select command line

 Now go to File > Open Folder
 Select the folder with this code that was unzipped
 You should see all the files in the explorer tab on the left

 Open main.py file and pin it

 Now on the menu bar, select terminal > new terminal
 In the terminal window, run the install command
 The requirements.txt file should list all Python libraries that the software depends on, and they will be installed using:
 ```
 pip install -r requirements.txt
 ```

 Running the software
 ------------
-- Go to ```bin\``` folder and run the batch script
+Go to ```bin\``` folder and run the batch script
 - It will start a command window, do not close that at any time when using the application

 Software screenshot